 Look at the pads using a magnifying device to compare the individual pads to ensure no damage anywhere.

-If some thermal paste has been accidentally messed on the contact pads, remove it using thermal compound remover.
+If some thermal paste has been accidentally messed up on the contact pads, remove it using thermal compound remover.

 Rubbing alcohol will be ineffective in removing all the thermal paste deposits effectively.

 Keep repeating the cleaning process with sections of lint-free cloth and thermal removal fluid until everything is properly clean.

 Always wear gloves when doing this so you don’t touch the copper contacts in the process.

 Finally, use a thermal surface purifier to make sure all unwanted residue has been removed.

 Employ the eraser cleaning method if the pads look tarnished from someone mishandling the processor.